brimdata/zed/docs/tutorials/join.md

 ---

-This is a brief primer on Zed's experimental [join operator](../language/operators/join.md).
+This is a brief primer on Zed's experimental [`join` operator](../language/operators/join.md).

-Currently, join is limited in the following ways:
+Currently, `join` is limited in the following ways:
 * the joined inputs both come from the parent so the query must be split before join,
-* only merge join is implemented requiring inputs to be explicitly sorted, and
+* only merge join is implemented, requiring inputs to be explicitly sorted, and
-* only equ-join is supported.
+* only equi-join is supported.

 A more comprehensive join design with easier-to-use syntax is forthcoming.